 The success of a previous jointly commissioned work, A Season to Sing by Joanna Forbes L’Estrange (premiered in Spring 2025, with over 50 performances world wide to date), demonstrates the value of this model, with co-commissioning choirs praising the excellent resources provided, efficiency, and feeling valued throughout the process.

-Ahead of the official launch of A Season To Sing, a reimagining of Vivaldi’s evergreen The Four Seasons for mixed voices and organ, composer Joanna Forbes L’Estrange offers insights into her compositional processes involved in rearranging this popular work for choir and explains why this piece is so appealing to her personally.
+In this interview (from spring 2025), Joanna offers insights into her compositional processes involved in rearranging this popular work for choir and explains why this piece is so appealing to her personally.

 Why Vivaldi’s The Four Seasons?